 “Hi everyone, I’m Roberto and I was born in Bolzano in 1971.
 After graduating as an Electronic Engineer at the University of Padua, I started my professional career as an industrial automation systems designer, back in the days when programs were written in assembly language.
 In 2000 I decided to enter the world of computer science because I was fascinated by the Web and the IT world, and so I went to work for the ISP provider of the Autonomous Province of Bolzano.
 Information technology and open source have become my passion as well as my work and I gained experience with many kinds of computer systems, other technical fields, and in business organization.

 Now I’m here at Würth Phoenix and I’m ready for new challenges and experiences.
 In addition to work, I very much like to discover new places with my family and live near nature, especially by exploring the mountains.”

 After completing my graduation in the year 1993 in Information Technology at the “Università di Pisa” with a thesis on network management, I first specialized at the University College of London and later I got my P.h.D at the University of Berne/Switzerland.
 At that time I developed part of a network Management product, called IBM Workbench/6000, using web interfaces.
 Back in Italy in the second half of 1997 I continued to work in this sector and in the 1998 I began the ntop project, capitalizing on the experienced I gained in the previous years.

-Yes and no. This blog addresses mainly professional developers in Italy with a broad experience on Nagios.
-NetEye-blog.it is intended in sharing information and concrete project experiences for your professional advancement.
+Yes and no. This blog addresses mainly professional developers and SysAdmins interested in the daily challenges of IT System Management and IT Service Management.
+NetEye-blog.com is intended in sharing information and concrete project experiences for your professional advancement.
 All those who want to contribute seriously to this theme are welcome to log on and join the platform.

 Want to become a member?
 Get your profile by contacting us at firstname.lastname@example.org